 York Man Indicted On Drug Trafficking And Firearms Charges

-HARRISBURG – The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Eric T. Banks, age 38, of York, Pennsylvania, was indicted on April 18, 2018, by a federal grand jury on drug trafficking and firearms charges.
+HARRISBURG – The United States Attorney’s Office for the Middle District of Pennsylvania announced today that Timothy Ray Wright, age 30, of York, Pennsylvania, was indicted on December 20, 2017, by a federal grand jury with drug trafficking and firearms violations.

 A sentence following a finding of guilt is imposed by the Judge after consideration of the applicable federal sentencing statutes and the Federal Sentencing Guidelines.

-The maximum penalty under federal law for this offense imprisonment for life, a term of supervised release following imprisonment, and a fine.
+The maximum penalty under federal law for the drug trafficking offenses is 20 years’ imprisonment, a term of supervised release following imprisonment, and a fine; the maximum penalty for possession of a firearm in furtherance of drug trafficking is life in prison.
 Under the Federal Sentencing Guidelines, the Judge is also required to consider and weigh a number of factors, including the nature, circumstances and seriousness of the offense; the history and characteristics of the defendant; and the need to punish the defendant, protect the public and provide for the defendant's educational, vocational and medical needs.
 For these reasons, the statutory maximum penalty for the offense is not an accurate indicator of the potential sentence for a specific defendant.

 # # #